AlpacacornucopiaStudios/EcoModAlpacacornItemPack/CodeVS/AlpacacornItemPack/Readme.txt

 Let me know on mod.io if you have any further plushie requests or balancing suggestions!

 All models are original & made in Blender with textures created using Adobe Substance Painter.
 No AI was used in the creation of this item pack.

+Update 1.1.0 2025, March 18
+Added PetRock01 through PetRock07 all using the same texture set, craftable by Painters with rocks, oil, and oil paint Adjusted all plushies to use more colored powders

 Update 1.0.13 2025, March 15
 Misc Updates: